Primary Navigation Mobile

 How is the quality and layout?

 Good, once you get used to the disjointed styling, over-reliance on the touchscreen and the strange driving position.
-For the facelift, very little has changed over the older e-2008, with some new trims and an updated infotainment set-up.
+Very little changed between the original and facelifted versions of the e-2008.
+The biggest tweaks included some new trims and an updated infotainment set-up.

 On top of the dashboard is a large touchscreen display angled towards the driver, while the rest of the interior is sculpted and made using interesting materials that look and feel of good quality especially in GT trim.
 Of note are the tasteful trims and materials used, although the overall ergonomics aren’t helped by the over-reliance on the touchscreen and a row of piano-like keys under it for a number of shortcuts.